adap/flower/examples/xgboost-quickstart/README.md

 -- server.py         <- Defines the server-side logic
 -- client.py         <- Defines the client-side logic
 -- run.sh            <- Commands to run experiments
--- pyproject.toml    <- Example dependencies (if you use Poetry)
+-- pyproject.toml    <- Example dependencies
--- requirements.txt  <- Example dependencies
 ```

 ### Installing Dependencies

-Project dependencies (such as `xgboost` and `flwr`) are defined in `pyproject.toml` and `requirements.txt`.
+Project dependencies (such as `xgboost` and `flwr`) are defined in `pyproject.toml`.
 We recommend [Poetry](https://python-poetry.org/docs/) to install those dependencies and manage your virtual environment ([Poetry installation](https://python-poetry.org/docs/#installation)) or [pip](https://pip.pypa.io/en/latest/development/), but feel free to use a different way of installing dependencies and managing virtual environments if you have other preferences.

 #### Poetry